Musiala shines as 10-man Bayern go top despite Neuer row

 Speaking with German tabloid Bild, Salihamidzic said: "I understand Manuel is affected personally, but as captain I would have expected a different attitude from him."

-On the pitch, Bayern played the majority of the second half on Sunday with 10 men after midfielder Joshua Kimmich picked up a second yellow card.
+On the pitch, Bayern played the majority of the second half with 10 men after midfielder Joshua Kimmich picked up a second yellow card.

 Bayern struck in the ninth minute through France forward Kingsley Coman, whose curling cross evaded a leaping Thomas Mueller but drifted past goalkeeper Koen Casteels and into the net.